DistributedComponents/InfSeqExt/README.md

 Building
 --------

 This project uses [`coqproject.sh`](https://github.com/dwoos/coqproject) for dependency management.
 To build the libraries, first run `./configure` in the base directory and then run `make`.
-When added as a dependency to another project using `coqproject.sh`, the namespace is `InfSeqExt`, so Coq files that rely on InfSeqExt will typically include `Require Import InfSeqExt.infseq.`
+When added as a dependency to another project using `coqproject.sh`, the namespace is `InfSeqExt`, so Coq files that rely on the libraries will typically include `Require Import InfSeqExt.infseq.`

 infseq
 ------